 20. Paneer Burfi

 Paneer Burfi is a sweet and easy dessert.
-Let’s look at how to make it.
+Why not try it today?

 - Prepare some paneer, and dry it.